austinxewell/weather-dashboard/README.md

 # Weather Dashboard
   [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)
   # Description
   This is a weather dashboard created with html, css and javascript along with tools like moment.js and bootstrap to pull data from a web api to give you a current and 5 day forcast for a city you are looking for.
 This webpage displays weather, temp, winds, and humidity.
 For the current day it will also display uv index.
+Some technologies used in this project include moment, API's, local storage minipulation, Bulma , and DOM minipulation

   # Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)